“What a waste, huh?”

 You went out to eat lunch, and the restaurant brought you a lot of food.
 You couldn't eat it all, and you can't take it home with you.
-So you have to throw it away.
-You say:
+You say this because you have to throw it away.

 What a waste, huh?